blambov/cassandra/Trie_memtable_next.md

     - deletion-aware can have normal content (ordered or not) and alternate branches
     - alternate branches are range tries, with their two slots and logic

-- implement proper return path treatment in InMemoryTrie delete
+- Implement proper return path treatment in InMemoryTrie delete.

-- implement everything needed for deletion-aware
+- Implement everything needed for deletion-aware.

-- Adjust TrieBackedPartition, including change partition deletion to be on partition root
+- Adjust TrieBackedPartition, including change partition deletion to be on partition root.

-- Change SAI's usages to use orderer trie
+- Change SAI's usages to use orderer trie.

-- Test return path seeks
+- Test return path seeks.

 # TODOs

-- Implement cell-level trie
+- Implement cell-level trie with pojo content.

-- Change InMemoryRangeTrie cursor's skip not lose nearest content when skip acts as advance.

-- Make InMemoryRangeTrie cursor's `getNearestContent` directly walk trie nodes.

-- Add tests for prefixed ranged throughout (subtrie, ranges, intersection, range merge, range intersection, deletion-aware)
+- Add tests for prefixed ranges throughout (subtrie, ranges, intersection, range merge, range intersection, deletion-aware).

 - `hasContent` flag
 - `hasDeletionBranch` flag on deletion-aware

+- Implement directly-stored content and adjust cell-level trie to make it fully off-heap.

+Maybe:
+- `hasPrecedingState`/`hasSucceedingState` flag on range cursors (including sets)

 - `hasChildren` flag

-- applicableBefore/applicableAfter flags on sets
-- `hasPrecedingState`/`hasSucceedingState` flag on range cursors

 - (Not necessary) Multiple children flag.
 Perhaps two variations:
   - `HAS_MULTIPLE_CHILDREN` only true if known, merges use set|source, don't add even if they may result in multiple